 You can view the exhibition boards here.

-Work is currently underway between Hayes and West Drayton and the remaining improvements will be delivered between 2018 and 2020.
+Work is currently underway between Alperton and West Drayton and the remaining improvements will be delivered between 2019 and 2021.

 Find out how you can get involved in the project and looking after the West London Canals – love your canal and it will love you back!
 While with help from Transport for London we'll be able to transform the towpath of the Grand Union Canal and Paddington Arm, keeping it neat and tidy is down to the Trust - and we need your help to do this.